philipphomberger/philipphomberger/README.md

 ## 🔭 I’m currently working on ...
-- Build a FullStack Self Service Portal for the Complete Lifecykle Management of a open source SAAS Solution.
+- Build a FullStack Self Service Portal for the Complete Lifecycle Management of a open source SAAS Solution.

 ## 📫 How to reach me: ...
 - E-Mail: philipp.homberger@gmail.com